don-san-sec/clickfix-patterns/README.md

 The [hosted documentation](https://don-san-sec.github.io/clickfix-patterns/) includes an interactive **Pattern Tester**:

-1. Click "🧪 Pattern Tester" to expand the tester
+1. Click "🧪 Test String" button in the header
 2. Enter any string or command to test
-3. Click "Test String" to see results
+3. Click "Test String" to see which patterns match
-4. View which patterns match (if any) with severity levels
+4. Toggle back to "📋 Show Patterns" to view the pattern list

 Perfect for:
 - Finding false positives in legitimate commands